karinalumy/webpage-rocketsect/README.md

+# Webpage using HTML and CSS

-In this project I could learn more about HTML ans CSS.
+In this project I could learn more about HTML ans CSS.</br>
-This was the advanced challenge of the begginer stage in the Rocketseat course.
+This was the advanced challenge of the begginer stage in the Rocketseat course and I had so much fun doing it.

-What I learned?
+**What I've learned?**
 * Create unordered and ordered lists "ul and ol"
-* To change the coursor  ":hover"
+* Change the coursor  ":hover"
 * Use the display flex
 * Use the position fixed (in the padlock image)
 * Import the images in svg
 * Import other fonts